An Introduction To Tabata Workouts For Losing Fat

 As I mentioned before, tabata workouts are very flexible, so there are literally 100s of potential tabata routines that you can follow or string together as a longer sequence.

-On that note, if you’re interested in learning more, my recommendation would be to pick up the Tabata Workout Handbook, which you can order directly from Amazon here for $12.
+On that note, if you’re interested in learning more, my recommendation would be to pick up the Tabata Workout Handbook, which you can order directly from Amazon here.

 This book features over 100 different tabata workout sequences, which should be plenty of variety to keep you busy for awhile.